faizanah/install-letsencrypt-free-ssl/README.md

 $ touch /var/log/le-renew.log
 ```

-To enable automatic renewal of your ssl certificate, follow the following steps to create a Cron task that would handle it automatically for you.
-Run this command to open up the crontab:
+Run this command to open up the crontab to enable automatic renewal of your ssl certificates.

 ```
 $ sudo crontab -e